School Home Support Practitioner

 The post-holder will work alongside key school staff in school to promote excellent attendance, reduce levels of absence and work with children and families to promote high levels of attendance, punctuality and engagement.

-Closing date for applications is Midnight on Thursday, 22nd April 2021
+Closing date for applications - Midnight - Saturday 9th October 2021

 Our client is an equal opportunities employer and welcomes applications from all sections of the community.

 The charity takes very seriously the duty of care to safeguard and promote the welfare of children and is committed to ensuring that their safeguarding practice reflects statutory responsibilities, government guidance and complies with best practice.
 Their safeguarding policy recognises that the welfare and interests of children are paramount in all circumstances.

 This role is subject to an Enhanced DBS Check.

 No agencies please.